EXPECT 20 – 25 WEEK LEAD TIMES ON ALL CHASSIS ORDERS. WE APPRECIATE YOUR PATIENCE.

 Depending on your action, you have 2 to 4 options.
 Building a hunting chassis with a Remington 700 or Clone action gives you the choice of either Element 4.0 or ATOM chassis systems, where Tikka, Savage, Howa, Lonepeak and BAT Machine owners currently have the two Element 4.0 models to choose from.

-Now that you we have the most important piece of the puzzle out of the way, let's talk weight differences.
+Now that we have the most important piece of the puzzle out of the way, let's talk about weight differences.

 Light vs ultralight chassis systems.

-Price and weight, the only two differences between the aluminum and magnesium models.
+Price and weight are the only differences between the aluminum and magnesium models.

 Is the $200 difference for the magnesium chassis worth it?
-It's been said in the ultralight-backpacking world you can pay up to $100 to shave a single ounce.
-So, at 6-ounces of savings, we'd say it's a bargain.
+It's been said in the ultralight-backpacking world that you can pay up to $100 to shave a single ounce.
+So, at 6 ounces of savings, we'd say it's a bargain.

-If you are looking to build an ultralight chassis system, the magnesium models are going to be the best choice in either the Element (16 ounces) or ATOM (14.5 ounces).
+If you want to build an ultralight chassis system, the magnesium models will be the best choice in either the Element (16 ounces) or ATOM (14.5 ounces).
 Want to save a few bucks and don't mind 6 extra ounces?
 Go for the aluminum chassis model!
 Although it does not include the cerakote and weight savings, you still maintain the same features as the Element 4.0 MG for a fraction of the price.

 How much modularity do you need?

-Both the Element and Atom chassis supply you with a very modular chassis system!
-When choosing between the two you have to look at the main differences; 5.5 inches of forend length and 1.5 oz.
-Bipod location on your hunting chassis is a major focus we look at between the chassis models.
-By attaching your bipod further out on the forend you gain stability and recoil control.
+The Element and Atom chassis supply you with a very modular system!
+When choosing between the two, you must look at the main differences; 5.5 inches of forend length and 1.5 oz.
+Bipod location on your hunting chassis is a major focus between these amazing chassis models.
+You gain stability and recoil control by attaching your bipod to the forend.
 If you plan on only shooting off a tripod at all times, then the Atom chassis might work out great for you.

 So, what's the best chassis system for hunting?

-With feedback from thousands customers we have found that the Element 4.0 MG is the gold standard for hunting rifle chassis systems.
-When this chassis block is paired with the carbon buttstock and carbon grip, the entire chassis only weighs 28 oz.
+With feedback from thousands of customers, we have found that the Element 4.0 MG is the gold standard for hunting rifle chassis systems.
+When this chassis block is paired with the carbon buttstock and grip, the entire chassis weighs only 28 oz.
 Add the folding adapter and carbon bag rider to give you the best package on the mountain that still only weighs 34 oz!
-We recommend this chassis to anyone who is looking to build an ultra-light hunting rifle.
+We recommend this chassis to anyone looking to build an ultra-light hunting rifle.

 A close second.

-With only 6 ounces of additional weight, the aluminum Element 4.0 chassis block is still not going to put any strain on the scale.
-Plus, this chassis block allows you to save a few more dollars to put toward ammo, or MLOK chassis accessories.
-Whether a shooter is wanting a lightweight hunting rifle, recreational rifle, or even just a lighter PRS rig, you will be able to achieve the desired weight with the element 4.0 aluminum.
+With only 6 ounces of additional weight, the aluminum Element 4.0 chassis block will still not put any strain on the scale.
+Plus, this chassis block allows you to save a few more dollars to put toward ammo or MLOK chassis accessories.
+Whether a shooter wants a lightweight hunting rifle, recreational rifle, or even just a lighter PRS rig, you will be able to achieve the desired weight with the element 4.0 aluminum.

 ATOM Chassis

-For certain customers the ATOM chassis is the cream of the crop for an ultralight backcountry rifle.
+For certain customers, the ATOM chassis is the cream of the crop for an ultralight backcountry rifle.
 Hunters that plan on mainly shooting off a tripod will reap the benefits of the weight savings and shorter forend.
-This might be great for some shooters but the majority of our customers prefer the Element for the additional forend length.
+This might be great for some shooters, but most customers prefer the Element for the additional forend length.
 Whichever chassis you choose, you will be very pleased on your next hunt.

 I'm looking for a dedicated competition chassis, what do you suggest?